ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

 Autopilot Hardware Options
 ==========================

-This section provides information about ArduPilot Flight Controller Hardware options.
+This section provides information about ArduPilot Autopilot Hardware options.
 The list below is sorted by manufacturer and product name.

 Open hardware
 -------------